Likelihood ratio test for structural changes in factor models: Empirical application

 \section{Empirical application}

-In this section, we apply our proposed tests to check whether the factor loadings or factors for Employment Rate in the United States has undergone a structural change in the most recent decade.
-Monthly data from January 2010 through April 2022 are available for 84 industries, and the data from the U.S. Department of Labor.
-The data is a balanced panel with $T=147,N=84$.
+In this section, we estimate a factor model for the US industrial employment rates and apply the proposed tests to check whether the factor loadings have undergone a structural change in the past decade.
+Monthly data from January 2010 through April 2022 are available from the US Department of Labor for 84 industries.
+The data are a balanced panel with $T=147,N=84$.

-We use two information criteria $IC_{p1}$ and $IC_{p2}$ of \cite{Bai2002}, $ER$ (eigenvalue ratio) and $GR$ (growth ratio) of \cite{Ahn2013}, the sequential testing procedure of \cite{Onatski2009}, and the bridge estimator of \cite{Caner2014} to determine the number of common factors in the data.
-The maximum number of factors is set to be ten in this study.
-The estimated number of factors by $IC_{p1}$ and $IC_{p2}$ is three; \cite{Onatski2009} and \cite{Caner2014} procedure choose two factors; and $ER$ and $GR$ of \cite{Ahn2013} choose one common factors.
-Therefore, we study the test results for the cases of one, two and three common factors, respectively.
+We use the information criteria $IC_{p1}$ and $IC_{p2}$ of \cite{Bai2002}, the $ER$ (eigenvalue ratio) and $GR$ (growth ratio) of \cite{Ahn2013}, the empirical distribution estimator of \cite{Onatski2010}, and the bridge estimator of \cite{Caner2014} to determine the number of common factors in the data.
+The maximum number of factors is set to 10.
+The estimated number of factors by $IC_{p1}$ and $IC_{p2}$ is three; the methods of \cite{Onatski2010} and \cite{Caner2014} detect two factors; and $ER$ and $GR$ of \cite{Ahn2013} choose one common factor.
+Therefore, we study the test results for the cases of one, two, and three common factors.

-We apply our LR and LR$_m$ tests to study whether there exists a structural break in factor loadings or factors, and estimate the break date if the null hypothesis is rejected.
-All the settings for the two tests are the same as those used in the simulation studies.
+We apply our LR and LR$_m$ tests to examine whether there exists a structural break in factor loadings and estimate the break date if the null hypothesis is rejected.
+All of the settings for the two tests are the same as those used in the simulation studies.

+Table \ref{empirical_application_reject} reports the results of the LR and LR$_m$ tests at the $1\%$, $5\%$, and $10\%$ significance levels.
+Both the sup-LR and the sup-LR$_m$ reject the null hypothesis for $r=1,2,3$.
+We also use the sup-LR and sup-LR$_m$ to estimate the break date.
+The sup-LR and sup-LR$_m$ show that the break date occurs in January 2020 ($\hat k=121$), regardless of the number of factors.
+We employed Wald and LM tests, both of which rejected the null hypothesis.
+Furthermore, we utilized a sequential procedure and determined that there was only one breakpoint present within the dataset.